 When homogenization breaks the cell wall, xanthine oxidase (a free radical) is released.
 Free radicals can negatively impact the health of your pet.
 Because of this potential threat, goat milk may be a healthier option than homogenized cow milk.

-As with the decision to feed raw or pasteurized goat milk, do your research on feeding goat milk vs cow milk.
+As with the decision to feed raw or pasteurized goat milk to your dog, do your research on feeding goat milk vs. cow milk.
 Again, consider the source.
 While I believe goat milk is better, I would always choose milk from a healthy animal raised outside on grass and sunshine than an animal raised in a confinement system.

-Is goat milk safe for puppies, adult dogs, and sick or older dogs?
+Is goat milk safe for puppies and adult dogs?

 Newborn puppies should always be fed their mother's milk.
-But sometimes puppies are orphaned or their mother simply doesn't produce enough milk.
+But sometimes puppies are orphaned, or their mother simply doesn't produce enough milk.
+In this case, you may be wondering, can puppies have goat's milk?
 As mentioned earlier, we assist many breeders to raise healthy puppies by supplementing them with our raw goat milk.

 Cow’s milk doesn’t work for well puppies because it’s harder on the digestive system and will often upset puppies' stomachs.

 Supplementing your puppy with goat milk as she grows will add wonderful nutrients to your puppy's diet.